 Wet Diapers at Night: What's Normal for Babies

-Many new parents wonder whether it's normal for their baby to have wet diapers at night, how often they can expect it, and what it might mean for hydration and feeding.
-Nighttime diaper output is a common concern among parents because it is closely tied to both sleep and baby health.
-Understanding what's typical can help parents feel more confident and know when to seek guidance.
+Many new parents wonder whether it is normal for their baby to have wet diapers during the night, how often to expect them, and what it might mean for hydration and feeding.
+Nighttime diaper output often feels closely tied to sleep patterns, so it can make parents anxious when the pattern changes.

 Photo by Kelly from Pexels